 Step 1: Register for a Taxpayer ID at your nearest tax office.

-Step 2: Register for the e-Filing service by filling out this form.
+Step 2: Register for the e-Filing service by filling out this form(link is external).

 Step 3: Login to the e-Filing service using your username and password.

 Step 4: File your tax return, noting all income from other sources.

 Step 5: If you have any tax due, you can choose to pay it by depositing a cheque at your local bank.
 Alternatively, you can pay the tax via their online payment system.
 Registration will be required to pay your tax through their system.
 This involves: